Generic name: budesonide (oral) [ bue-DES-oh-nide ]

 Tell your doctor if you have or ever had:

 any type of infection caused by bacteria, virus, fungus, or parasites especially chickenpox or measles;

 a weak immune system (caused by disease or by using certain medicines);

 osteoporosis or low bone mineral density;

-Take this medicine in the morning with a full glass of water.
+Take Entocort EC in the morning with a full glass of water.
 You may take this medicine with or without food.

-Do not crush, chew, or break a budesonide capsule or tablet.
+Do not crush, break, or dissolve a tablet or capsule of Uceris, Tarpeyo, or Ortikos.
 Swallow it whole.

 What happens if I miss a dose?